jeffreykegler/old_kollos/notes/misc/strand.md

 speed, but only if the bocage nodes are memoized.
 The memoization can be either a hash or an AVL.

+Each keys of the memoization will be the signature of a bocage node.
-The key for a bocage node must consist of
+A bocage node signature
+consists of

 * Type: Terminal or non-terminal